semgrep/semgrep-docs/docs/kb/rules/run-all-available-rules.md

   - Semgrep Code
 ---

-# Run all available rules on a repository
+# Running all available rules on a repository

 To run all rules that are available within the [Semgrep Registry](https://semgrep.dev/explore) without using the Rule board, enter the following command: